Table of Contents

 Ayurvedic Properties and Action

 It is a Sheet Virya herb.
-Sheet Virya or Cool potency herb, subdues Pitta (Bile) and Vata (Wind), gives nourishment and steadiness and supports building of body fluids.
+Sheet Virya or Cool potency herb, subdues Pitta (Bile) and Vata (Wind), gives nourishment and steadiness and supports the building of the body fluids.

 Kasturilatika is a Madhur Vipak herb.
 Madhur-Vipak digests into sweet.
-It has building, moistening and nourishing effect on body.
-It is cooling and reduces swelling.
-It decreases Pitta and has Anabolic effect on body.
+It has building, moistening and a nourishing effect on the body.
+It is a cooling and reduces swelling.
+It decreases Pitta and has Anabolic effect on the body.

 - Guna (Pharmacological Action): Laghu (Light)

 - Vipaka (transformed state after digestion): Madhura (Sweet)